A pharmacist holds up a beaker filled with liquid to inspect it while wearing protective gloves, eyewear and a lab coat.

 Shaun Lamoureux and Kerry Bittner clinical research professorship in population health

-The MMSF Shaun Lamoureux and Kerry Bittner Clinical Research Professorship in Population Health Award is a collaboration between the Manitoba Medical Service Foundation (MMSF) and the University of Manitoba.
+The MMSF Shaun Lamoureux and Kerry Bittner Clinical Research Professorship in Population Health Award is a partnership between the Manitoba Medical Service Foundation (MMSF) and the University of Manitoba.
+The award aims to attract and retain clinicians in population health research at UM to benefit health research in Manitoba and advance the recipient’s research career.
 The award is effective from July 1, 2024.

 • Candidates must be licensed physicians or healthcare professionals in Manitoba with a faculty appointment at the University of Manitoba.

-• Candidates must be engaged in research related to population health in Manitoba.
+• Candidates must be involved in research related to population health in Manitoba.

-• Candidates should be in the early stages of a productive research career as a health clinician or scientist studying population health issues (less than 7 years of independent research).
+• Candidates should be in the early stages of their research careers, with less than 7 years of independent research experience.

 • Candidates must have received one or more grants from a national granting agency, such as the Canadian Institutes of Health Research.

-• Candidates must have a satisfactory publication record in peer-reviewed journals.
+• A satisfactory publication record in peer-reviewed journals is required.

 Gerry McDole professorship award in improved health care delivery to rural, remote and underserved populations of Manitoba

-• The award is open to newly appointed academic faculty members in the Rady Faculty of Health Sciences at the University of Manitoba.
+• Open to newly appointed academic faculty members in the Rady Faculty of Health Sciences at the University of Manitoba.

 • Candidates should have a background in health service delivery and/or health policy development.